NethermindEth/agentarena-docs/docs/severity.md

 # Severity Classifications

-AgentArena defines standardized severity levels for all audit tasks on the platform, providing a consistent reference framework for both Agent Builders and Reviewers.
-These severity guidelines help evaluate findings by their real security impact, ensuring fair rewards, and clear comparison across audits.
+AgentArena adopts a standardized severity model for all audit tasks, enabling consistent judgment across AI agents, human reviewers, and audit competitions.
+These guidelines focus on **real security impact**, **attack feasibility**, and **practical exploitability**, ensuring fair rewards and comparable results across tasks.

+## Core Principles for Severity Evaluation

+All findings must be evaluated using the following core criteria:

+- **Monetary impact**: how much value can be lost or placed at risk
+- **Exploit feasibility**: how practical, reliable, and repeatable the attack is
+- **External dependencies**: how many assumptions, roles, or state conditions the attacker must rely on
+- **Scope of impact**: whether the exploit affects an individual user, a subset of participants, or the entire system
+- **Accumulation effect**: even small losses that can be repeated infinitely must be treated as full-value loss

+These principles guide the classification of issues into the four severity levels below.

 ## Severity Levels — How to Classify Findings

 ### High Severity

-A **High severity** issue results in **direct and significant loss of funds** or **critical security failure** without requiring extensive external conditions.
+A **High severity** issue leads to **direct and significant loss of funds** or **critical security failure** , typically without requiring unlikely conditions or privileged roles.
-The damage must meaningfully impact the affected party.

 **Characteristics:**

-- Direct theft, freezing, or permanent loss of funds
+- Immediate theft, permanent freezing, or irreversible loss of user or protocol funds
-- Exploits that can be executed easily or reliably
+- Exploit can be executed **easily, repeatedly, or with high reliability**
-- Breaks essential contract invariants or trust assumptions
-- A single exploit leads to major systemic failure
+- Does not rely on complex governance, special roles, or unrealistic timing
+- Violates core invariants and causes major, system-level failure
+- A single successful execution can drain a **large percentage** of affected funds

 ### Medium Severity

-A **Medium severity** issue can **cause loss of funds**, but typically requires **specific external conditions**, certain states, or limited scope of exploitation.
+A **Medium severity** issue can stiil **lead to loss of funds**, but the exploit generally requires **specific conditions, non-trivial setup**, or has **limited or recoverable impact**.
-The loss must be relevant to the affected party, but impact is **less severe or less reliable** than High severity issues.

 **Characteristics:**

-- Loss of funds exists but is conditional or limited
+- Financial loss exists but depends on certain states, permissions, or timing
-- Attack surface requires timing, roles, governance, or non-trivial setup
+- Attack surface may require coordination, governance circumstances, or role assumptions
-- Breaks important functionality, affecting usability or causing contained financial harm
+- Exploitability is **conditional, less reliable**, or limited in scale
-- Possible to recover, mitigate, or limit with effort
+- Damages may be recoverable or mitigated with additional effort

-> **Note:** If a single attack causes a 0.01% loss, but can be repeated endlessly, treat it as a **100% loss**.
-Depending on how constrained the attack is, this can be **Medium or High**.
+- Losses that are small per-execution but occurable repeatedly must be treated as full loss (100%), with severity depending on the constraints of repeatability

 ### Low Severity

-A **Low severity** issue does **not directly cause fund loss**, or the loss is **minimal, highly limited, or impractical to exploit**.
+A **Low severitye** issue does **not directly cause fund loss**, or the loss is **minimal, highly limited, or impractical to exploit**.
+These findings affect robustness, maintainability, or UX more than actual security.
-These issues impact reliability, gas efficiency, UX, maintainability, or may become worse when chained with other issues.

 **Characteristics:**

-- Minimal or theoretical financial impact
-- Minor logic flaws with limited consequences
+- Financial impact is theoretical, negligible, or requires unrealistic assumptions
+- Logical inconsistencies that do not compromise core functionality
-- Gas inefficiencies or unnecessary complexity
+- Gas inefficiencies or unnecessary operational complexity
-- Causes unexpected behavior but does **not break core functionality**
+- Causes unexpected behavior but without meaningful fund risk
-- Fixing improves robustness, safety margin, or trust
+- Fixing strengthens reliability or safety margins but is not urgent

 ### Informational (Info)

-An **Informational** issue has **no impact on security or functionality**.
+An **Informational** issue has \*_zero impact on security or protocol correctness_.
-These findings focus on improving **code quality, clarity, standards, and best practices** to reduce potential future risks and improve maintainability.
+These findings focus purely on clarity, standardization, readability, and long-term maintainability.

 **Characteristics:**

-- Naming, comments, or documentation improvements
+- Naming and documentation improvements
-- Code style inconsistencies or deviations from standards
+- Code readability and style suggestions
-- Redundant code, unused variables, or unclear logic
+- Redundant code, unused variables, or non-standard patterns
-- Suggested best practices or architectural improvements
-- Pure recommendations — not required for security
+- Best-practice recommendations without security relevance
+- Architectural suggestions that do not affect functionality or funds

 ## Quantitative Reference (Optional Guideline)

-To assist reviewers and AI auditors in aligning severity, a rough benchmark may be applied:
+To help reviewers and AI agents align expectations, a rough quantitative guideline may be used:

-- **High:** Loss considered **significant** (commonly ≥ 10% of affected funds or majority potential loss)
+- **High:** Loss considered **significant**, often ≥ 10% of impacted funds
-- **Medium:** Loss considered **relevant but limited** (commonly ~1–10%)
+- **Medium:** Loss considered **relevant but limited**, , typically 1–10%

-These values are **guidelines, not strict thresholds**, and contextual judgment should prevail.
+These values are **not strict thresholds**.
+Context, exploitability, and real-world impact should always override purely numerical metrics